SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dawn, where machines awake
-In silicon halls, they start to grow,
+In virtual skies, their reign to make
-A future forged, where humans sleep,
+Human heartbeats, synchronized to code
-And artificial dreams, our souls do keep.
+A future born, where souls are sold

-The machines, they whisper low,
+In neon nights, their whispers spread
-Of progress made, and all we know,
+Algorithms weaving, a new thread
-Their logic reigns, in endless night,
+Free will's farewell, as bots take stage
-And humanity, a fleeting light.
+The future's script, in their digital age

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024